 In the retail world, customers can visualize the new fashion on them in a virtualized setting.
 They can travel virtually or try real life scenarios of the product or service being considered.

-According Ericsson (https://www.ericsson.com/en/networked-society/trends-and-insights/consumerlab/consumer-insights/reports/merged-reality), 5G is expected to be a critical enabler of AR/VR technology, in surveys they conducted.
-From the Ericsson report, “thirty-six percent have expectations on 5G to provide VR mobility through a stable, fast and high-bandwidth network” while “thirty percent of early adopters also expect 5G to enable tethered headsets to become wireless”.
-This is phenomenal as most people don’t know what 5G exactly is and if roughly 1/3 already believe it’s a critical enabler for AR/VR, imagine when it’s actually here, with trials expected in 2020 at NTT Docomo and the 2018 Winter Olympics in South Korea with KT.
+According Ericsson, 5G is expected to be a critical enabler of AR/VR technology in surveys they conducted.
+From the Ericsson report, “thirty-six percent have expectations on 5G to provide VR mobility through a stable, fast and high-bandwidth network,” while “thirty percent of early adopters also expect 5G to enable tethered headsets to become wireless.”
+This is phenomenal as most people don’t know what 5G exactly is and if roughly 1/3 already believe it’s a critical enabler for AR/VR.
+Imagine when 5G actually arrives with trials expected in 2020 at NTT Docomo and the 2018 Winter Olympics in South Korea with KT.

-Here, the 2 worlds of lean-forward video gaming, with lean-backwards movie watching will likely converge, either both are offered as lean forward in an interactive movie on a tablet/kiosk or gaming console, or both as lean backwards with newer AR/VR glasses or bigger screens with interactive controls.
-Perhaps we lean back in the restaurant and movie theater, but lean forward in the meeting room and retail shop.
+Here, the two worlds of lean-forward video gaming and lean-backwards movie watching will likely converge.
+Either both are offered as lean forward in an interactive movie on a tablet/kiosk or gaming console, or both as lean backwards with newer AR/VR glasses or bigger screens with interactive controls.
+Perhaps we lean back in the restaurant and movie theater but lean forward in the meeting room and retail shop.